 No hyphen with “special needs,” even when it’s a compound adjective.

 Spell out names of states.
-Place a comma between the city and the state name, and another comma after the state name: Lake City, South Carolina, is where Dave from Petful grew up.
+Place a comma between the city and the state name, and another comma after the state name: Lake City, South Carolina, is where he grew up.

 sufferers and victims

 People with illnesses should not be called sufferers.

 - PTSD sufferers

 - He was wheelchair bound / confined to a wheelchair

 - She is handicapped / crippled / deformed

 - Her child is on the autism spectrum